dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssueJsonStepByStep.md

 }
 ```

-**Explanation:** This is a flaky failure that is more related to a connection issue than a bug.
-It’s highly likely that the problem will be resolved by just retrying the build, so we can set BuildRetry to true.
+**Explanation:** This is a flaky failure that is related to a connection issue.
+It’s highly likely that the problem will be resolved by just retrying the build, so we set BuildRetry to true.

 </details>